upasana-dev/se-challenge-payroll/README.md

    they explained?
 1. Did you separate any concerns in your application?
 Why or why not?
 1. Does your solution use appropriate data types for the problem as described?

+## Solution
+The application uses Maven Wrapper and can be built and run using the "mvnw" command:-

+* To build : mvnw clean install
+  * The unit tests are automatically run as part of this command
+*  To run the application : mvnw spring-boot:run

+### API Endpoints

+The endpoints can be invoked using the command-line tool 'curl'

+#### Import Employee Job Effort Info
+This endpoint will accept a CSV file and use the information in this file to update the number of hours worked per day per employee

+Request Type : GET
+URL :  __localhost:8080/payroll/info__

+Using curl :

+Windows
+__curl -F file=@\"<path to CSV file>"  localhost:8080/payroll/data__

+(Double quotes need to be used for Windows)

+Other platforms
+__curl -F file=@'<path to CSV file>'  localhost:8080/payroll/data__

+#### Generate Payroll Report
+This endpoint will trigger the generation of a payroll report

+Request Type : POST
+URL :  __localhost:8080/payroll/report__

+Using curl : __curl localhost:8080/payroll/report__

+### Answers to Documentation Questions

+* The implementation was tested using a combination of unit tests and functional tests (tests by running the application and verifying the output)
+* If this application was destined for production, the following would have been added/considered:-
+	* a) Creation of DTOs to ferry information from the data to the service layer.
+Currently, the service layer makes use of model objects directly, using DTOs instead would ensure a clean separation.
+	* b) Input validation.
+Currently, each of the layers accept data without verifying that the content is in the right form - there is no kind of validation performed on the file name before inserting it into the DB
+	* c) Validating the employee effort details for duplicates to ensure that there aren't multiple entries for a single date for the same employee
+	* d) More refined exception handling with custom exceptions for different scenarios to allow a more fine-tuned response
+	* d) A more sophisticated logging mechanism that provides more insight into each process.
+	* e) Performance-specific considerations - the payroll report uses all the data from the database.
+If the data set is much larger, the report generation would need to be tested and optimised to improve its performance
+* If there was no time constraint, I would have liked to:-
+	* Add more unit tests to test the functionality more thoroughly
+	* Add DB validation as mentioned in the point above
+	* Organized the packages more cleanly